adamboche/python-marshmallow-union/docs/usage.rst

 Usage
 =====

 To use marshmallow-union in a project import ``marshmallow_union.Union`` and pass it a list of ``marshmallow.fields.Field`` instances.

-When serializing and deserializing, each one will be tried in sequence until one succeeds, not raising ``marshmallow.exceptions.ValidationError``.
+When deserializing, each field will be tried in sequence until one succeeds, not raising ``marshmallow.exceptions.ValidationError``.
 If none of them is successful, ``marshmallow.exceptions.ValidationError`` is raised.

+When serializing, each field will be tried in sequence until one succeeds, not raising *any* exception.
+If none of them is successful, :class:`marshmallow_union.ExceptionGroup` is raised, containing the values of the raised exceptions.

 See the API reference for more details.